-Kielan-Jaworowska, shown on the left in this photo, first heard about paleontological expeditions to the Gobi in the war-torn University of Warsaw in 1946.
+It was at the University of Warsaw that she first heard about paleontological expeditions to the Gobi, in 1946.
 Just 16 years later, much to her pleasant surprise, she was organizing Polish-Mongolian expeditions to the Gobi.
 (Kielan-Jaworowska first visited the Gobi herself in 1964.)
 The fossils she described in Paris in 1966 were only part of what the Polish-Mongolian team found.
 From 1963 to 1971, these expeditions unearthed one amazing fossil after another, including sauropods, tarbosaurs (similar to T. rex), duckbilled dinosaurs, ostrich-like dinosaurs, and mammals from the Cretaceous and early Tertiary.
 In 1965 alone, her team shipped over 20 tons of fossils back to Poland, including the remains of a previously unknown dinosaur with a foot-long claw.
 But the most spectacular find came in 1971: a Protoceratops and a juvenile Velociraptor tangled in a deadly struggle.
 How the fossilization process managed to catch these two in the act is still debated.

 Despite the dinosaurs she and her team found, they were not the main focus of Kielan-Jaworowska's research.
 From 1949 to 1963, she concentrated on Paleozoic invertebrates, especially trilobites — three-lobed water bugs among the oldest fossils commonly found.
 In 1963, the shifted the focus of her research to Mesozoic mammals — the furry little creatures scurrying around showier dinosaurs.